Tools4everBV/HelloID-Conn-Prov-Target-Triaspect-Triasweb/README.md

 - **Dynamic permissions**: The `authorizedOrganizationCodes` can be dynamically synced to _Triasweb_ based on the conditions defined in the business rules.
 The value is stored as a sub-permission and is used in all future actions to determine whether an update is required.
 - **Grant and Revoke**: To grant and revoke `authorizedOrganizationCodes` for a user, the user update API request is used.
 - **Import permissions**: Since there is no dedicated API call for importing `authorizedOrganizationCodes`, this is done based on the getPersons response and the role names it contains.
+- **Null value**: `AuthorizationOrganizationCodes` can contain a *null* value when no *sync value* is configured in the OE settings of _Triasweb_.
+These values must be filtered out before processing the property to avoid errors.
+- **Comma-separated value**: `AuthorizationOrganizationCodes` can contain multiple values that are returned as a single comma-separated string. _Triasweb_ does not correctly recognize this.
+These values must also be filtered out before processing the property to avoid errors.

 ### API endpoints